-YU students may only take courses at other post-secondary institutions for transfer credits through letters of permission.
+Yorkville University students may only take courses at other post-secondary institutions for transfer credits through letters of permission.
 These courses will not be included in the calculation of the student's grade point average.

-- Students are required to submit a letter of permission application, to the Registrar's office, for courses they wish to take at another institution. - The LOP application will be reviewed by the Director of the program.
-Once the application has been approved, the Dean of Academics will issue the LOP to the student.
-It is the students' responsibility to present the LOP to the other institution. - Students are responsible for ensuring transcripts for courses taken at another institution are sent directly to the YU Registrar's office to ensure their record is updated with the result of the course. - Students must achieve a grade of at least C for transfer of credit. - Note that in cases where external courses are sought beyond the regular course load, the same rules governing overload requests would apply (e.g. eligibility). - YU reserves the right not to accept the course for transfer credit if a letter of permission was not obtained, as outlined, prior to taking the course elsewhere.
+- Students are required to submit a letter of permission (LOP) application to the Registrar's Office, for courses they wish to take at another institution. - Once the application has been approved, the Registrar's Office will issue the LOP to the student.
+It is the students' responsibility to present the LOP to the other institution. - Students are responsible for ensuring transcripts for courses taken at another institution are sent directly to the Yorkville Registrar's Office to ensure their record is updated with the result of the course. - Students must achieve a grade of at least C for transfer of credit. - Note that in cases where external courses are sought beyond the regular course load, the same rules governing overload requests would apply (e.g. eligibility). - Yorkville reserves the right not to accept the course for transfer credit if a letter of permission was not obtained, as outlined, prior to taking the course elsewhere.